light gray lines

 • Reduced operational overhead.
 Companies can significantly cut down on costs related to office space, equipment, software licenses, and HR management since the outsourcing partner handles these responsibilities.

-Reducing software development costs with open-source tools and frameworks
+Reduce costs with open-source tools and frameworks

 Organizations can substantially reduce software development costs by incorporating open-source solutions into their tech stack.
 Modern open-source programs are often as good as custom software in terms of quality.
 What’s even better, they don’t require any additional investments.